-What are the current age guidelines for introducing eggs, peanuts, etc?
-I think they have probably changed since my 8 ½ year old was little but not sure what they are now.
-My babysitter apparently gave my 13 month old some peanut butter today - no reaction thankfully but I would love a list that I could pass on.
-It's amazing how many "rules" have changed in the past eight years!
+What are the current age guidelines for introducing peanuts?
+My babysitter apparently gave my 13-month-old some peanut butter today - no reaction thankfully but I would love some tips I could pass on.
 Thanks!

 Hope this helps!